abhisheksaxena15/All-stage/README.md

-# Allstag E-Commerce Platform
+# Allstage E-Commerce Platform

-Allstag is a full-stack, heavyweight streetwear e-commerce platform.
+Allstage is a full-stack, heavyweight streetwear e-commerce platform.
 It is split into three main components: a custom PHP REST API, an admin dashboard panel, and a storefront client.

 ---